methodphoto/themincricketclub/2008/ockley.md

 location: Ockley Green
 date: 11/05/2008
 report: Ockley batted first and made 95 all out.
 The Min replied with 96 for 5 wkts
-result: The min won by 5 wkts
+result: The Min won by 5 wkts
+next: tappers
 parent: 2008 Fixtures
 ---